-If you’re feeling overwhelmed by the changes in course structure, you’re not alone.
+If you’re feeling overwhelmed by remote learning, you’re not alone.
 Here are some tips to help you succeed in your online classes.

 Treat your online courses the same as in-person classes